jjconde3/housing_price_predictions/README.md

 - Exploratory data analysis and data visualization (seaborn, matplotlib)

 ## Kaggle Competition Results
 We had several submissions to the Kaggle competition to test the strength of our models.
-Our best model was a Gradient Boosted Decision Tree with a root mean squared log error of 0.12996 (72nd percentile of 5,000+ competition entries).
+Our best model was a Gradient Boosted Decision Tree with a root mean squared log error of 0.12996.
+As of December 2021, this score placed us at the 72nd percentile of 5,000+ competition entries.

 ## Team Members
 Alphabetically by last name: Stephen Chen, Jenny Conde, Andy Tertzakian